TaloDev/docs/docs/unity/identifying.md

 }
 ```

 ## Merging players

 As described above, sometimes a player may have one or more aliases and there are times where you know for certain some aliases belong to the same players.
-You can merge players using `Talo.Players.Merge()`.
+You can merge players using `Talo.Players.Merge()` by proiding the IDs of both players.

-Merge will take all the props, aliases and events from the right-hand player and merge them into the left-hand player.
+Merge will take all the props, aliases and associated data (events, leaderboard entries, saves, etc.) from the right-hand player and merge them into the left-hand player.
 This means that duplicate props in the left-hand side will be replaced by the right-hand side's ones.